cortex-js/cortexjs.io/src/_pages/mathlive-guide-virtual-keyboards.md

 ## Customizing the Appearance of the Virtual Keyboard Keycaps

-To control the appearance of keycaps use the following CSS variables.
+**To control the appearance of keycaps**, use the following CSS variables.
   - `--keycap-height`
   - `--keycap-font-size`
   - `--keycap-small-font-size` (only if needed)